 If you feel the footpath outside your house is in an unsafe condition as a result of fallen leaves or blossom, and/or you consider there is a special circumstance, please submit a 'Report a problem' form at the bottom of this page which will be passed onto the street cleansing team to look into.

-If you find a large fallen branch that needs picking up, or a tree has fallen that is not presenting an immediate danger, please tell us using our 'Report a problem with a tree' form at the bottom of the page.
-This will ask for detail to help us identify the tree/branch and where it is in order to rectify the problem.
+If you find a large fallen branch that needs picking up, or a tree has fallen that is not presenting an immediate danger, report it using our 'Report a problem with a tree' form at the bottom of the page.
+This will ask for detail to help us identify the tree or branch and where it is in order to rectify the problem.

-Te report smaller branches or twigs that are causing an obstruction, please use the following form:
+To report smaller branches or twigs that are causing an obstruction:

 If you are concerned about the immediate safety of the tree please phone customer services on 01223 457000.

 Issue with fruit, nuts or seeds from a council tree

 Fruit trees such as apple, cherry and pear have the double benefit of spring blossom and autumn fruit.
 This makes fruit trees good for wildlife and a source of free food.
 But, there are some locations where fruit trees are less desirable.

 When considering what tree to plant we take account of the likelihood of such problems.

 Paths and areas of hard standing are regularly cleared, but fruits on grass/shrub beds are generally left until the majority of fruits have fallen.